bepronetwork/bepro-js/README.md

 ## Contribution

-Contributions are welcomed but we ask to red existing code guidelines, specially the code format.
+Contributions are welcomed but we ask to read existing code guidelines, especially for the code format.
 Please review [Contributor guidelines][1]

 ## License